-Interiors of houses and buildings can covey a slew of feelings, just by the way they are photographed.
+Interiors of houses and buildings can convey a slew of feelings, just by the way they are photographed.
 A simple room can be an uninviting and cold place or a warm and welcoming one.
 It all depends on how the interiors are photographed.
-Natural light photographs can add a touch of openness whereas indoor photographs with warm lights can give a cosy feeling in a cold winter night.
+Natural light photographs can add a touch of openness whereas indoor photographs with warm lights can give a cozy feeling on a cold winter night.

 (An attic bedroom – Captured with a 25mm lens at f/11, ISO 100, mounted on a tripod)

 A modest wideangle is the minimum that is required for most interiors photography in houses.
 Wideangle lenses tend to give a sense of space due to the perspective (Perspective).
 For large buildings or spacious interiors, a normal lens will also do.

 My favorite is a 25mm lens mounted on a 35mm film camera or an equivalent digital one.
 A tripod is a must!
 Sometimes the corners do not permit place for a tripod, I still recommend using a tripod in such occasions with just one small tweak – use two legs of the tripod and treat the room corner as the third leg.
 Just be careful.
 Don’t let the camera fall down.